IRI (company)

-IRI (Information Resources, Inc.) is a data analytics and market research company headquartered in the United States.
-The company provides clients with consumer, shopper, and retail market intelligence as well as analysis on consumer packaged goods (CPG), retail, and healthcare industries.
+IRI (Information Resources, Inc.) was a data analytics and market research company headquartered in the United States.
+The company provided clients with consumer, shopper, and retail market intelligence as well as analysis on consumer packaged goods (CPG), retail, and healthcare industries.
+It merged with the NPD Group in 2022 to become Circana.

 History

 Information Resources, Incorporated (IRI) was formed in Chicago in 1979 by market researcher John Malec and Gerald Eskin, a University of Iowa marketing professor.
 The two purchased scanners for supermarkets to gather point-of-sale data based on bar codes in grocery stores that could be sold to CPG companies to track what customers purchase.

 In 1983, IRI became a public company.

-By 1993, Fortune Magazine named IRI a "company to watch" for expanding into two of its sizeable markets: analyzing nationwide scanner data on consumer products and producing computer software.
+By 1993, Fortune magazine named IRI a "company to watch" for expanding into two of its sizeable markets: analyzing nationwide scanner data on consumer products and producing computer software.
 At that time, slightly more than half of IRI's revenues came from Info scan, its marketing data service.

 In late 2003, IRI was acquired by joint-venture cooperation between enterprise software provider Symphony Technology Group and investment capital firm Tennenbaum Capital Partners.

 In March 2011, New York-based private equity firm New Mountain Capital bought Symphony IRI and the company announced that it was changing its name back to Information Resources Inc., or IRI.

 In April 2013, Symphony IRI Group, Inc. announced that it was rebranding as IRI.

 In January 2019, New Mountain Capital and Vestar Capital Partners (“Vestar”) announced that Vestar would lead a new investment in IRI.

+The company merged with The NPD Group in 2022.
+The company name changed to Circana in 2023.